 Jessye manages Tisch College’s 1+4 Bridge-Year Service Learning Program, working with 1+4 Fellows and service partners throughout the bridge-year experience and supporting Fellows before, during, and after their service placements.
 Before joining Tisch College, Jessye worked in admissions at Georgetown University’s McCourt School of Public Policy.
 Her background also includes working for an international volunteer service provider offering opportunities for high school and college students, and managing summer education programs focused on public policy solutions, sustainability, and consensus-building.
 Jessye holds a B.A. in Peace & Justice Studies from Tufts University and a M.A. in International Education Development from Teachers College, Columbia University.

-Jen McAndrew as the Director of Communications Strategy & Planning at Tisch College.
+Jen McAndrew is the Director of Communications, Strategy & Planning at Tisch College.
 Jen is a proud Jumbo, receiving her undergraduate degree from Tufts.
 She also received a master’s degree from Harvard’s Kennedy School of Government.
 Jen then began a federal career in Washington, DC at the US Commerce Department, followed by service at the US Treasury and the US Department of Energy.
 Most recently, Jen was senior advisor to Congresswoman Katherine Clark (MA-5), working in the district on outreach to local media, universities, businesses, and school districts.
-In her civic life, Jen is currently serving as President of the Melrose Education Foundation.
+In her civic life, Jen is currently serving as a member of the Melrose School Committee.

 Maggie manages the Tisch Summer Fellows program, which provides substantive summer internships in the United States and around the world to more than 100 Tufts students each year.
 She also provides leadership and support for other student programs at Tisch College.
 Maggie has been working with students at Tufts University for five years and previously worked as an event planner in the restaurant and hospitality fields.
 She is currently working towards her MEd in Administration of Higher Education from Suffolk University and also received her B.S. from Suffolk University.